paulcosmos/new-world-template/content/services/electrical/commercial.md

 We cover every base with our commercial and industrial electrical services.
 From a simple routine repairs, lighting, data cabling and CCTV installation, to complete rewires of your premises, no matter how big or small your requirements, we can help.

 * Lighting, network access points, consumer units, etc
-* Available for offices, restaurants, shops & chools
+* Available for offices, restaurants, shops & schools